 About The Bible

 The Bible is God’s Word to all men.
 It was written by human authors under the supernatural guidance of the Holy Spirit.
 It is the supreme source of truth for Christian beliefs and living.
 It is inspired by God and is inerrant.

 2 Timothy 1:13

-Man’s spirit was created to live forever.
-It will either exist eternally with God or eternally separate from Him.
-To be with the Lord for eternity is heaven and to be eternally separated from the Lord is Hell.
+Humans were created to live forever.
+They will either exist eternally with God or eternally separate from Him.
+To be with the Lord for eternity is heaven and to be eternally separated from the Lord is hell.

 1 Corinthians 2:7–9